An Extragradient-Based Alternating Direction Method for Convex Minimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we test the performance of our extragradient-based ADM for solving basis pursuit problem arising from compressed sensing and the fused logistic regression problem \eqref{fused-logistic-reg}.
+In this section, we test the performance of our EGADM for solving the fused logistic regression problem \eqref{fused-logistic-reg} and lasso problem.
 Our codes were written in MATLAB.
 All numerical experiments were run in MATLAB 7.12.0 on a laptop with Intel Core I5 2.5 GHz CPU and 4GB of RAM.